 Nearest Tube Stations: Epping, Loughton, Wanstead

-No matter where you are in London, I highly recommend you spending some time in its green spaces.
-After all these areas are the lungs of the city and they really help you slow down a bit in this hectic place.
+No matter where you are in London, I highly recommend you spend some time in its green spaces.
+After all, these areas are the lungs of the city and they really help you slow down a bit in this hectic place.

 Do you know of other green spaces in East London?
 Let us know in the comments.